 Dangerous cases of AMS:

 High Altitude Cerebral Edema (HACE) This is a build-up of fluid around the brain.
 It cases the first five symptoms on the mild and severe lists previously.
 Coma from HACE can lead to unconsciousness is death within 12 hours from the onset of symptoms, but normally takes 1-2 days to develop.
-At the first sign of ataxia begin treatment with medication, oxygen and descent.
-Usually, 4 to 8mg of dexamethasone is given as a first dose, then 4mg every six hours, Diamox every 12 hours and 2-4 litres/minute oxygen.
-Descent is necessary but a PAC (portable altitude chamber) bag will often be used first if available.
+At the first sign of ataxia begin treatment with medication, oxygen, and descent.
+Usually, 4 to 8mg of dexamethasone is given as a first dose, then 4mg every six hours, Diamox every 12 hours and 2-4 liters/minute oxygen.
+The descent is necessary but a PAC (portable altitude chamber) bag will often be used first if available.

 High Altitude Cerebral Edema(HACE)